jhays/JHSCWaveformView/README.md

 JHSCWaveformView is a fork of SCWaveformView.
 JHSCWaveformView is a WIP, goals include:
-  * Rounded Corners (Only works when precision/lineWidthRatio settings result in lines with a width > 2) -done
+  * Rounded Corners (Only works when precision/lineWidthRatio settings result in lines with a width > 2) -- (done!)
-  * Color options & gradients -todo
+  * Color options & gradients -- (gradients done!, more color options todo)
   * Color-coded EQ based mutli-layered waveforms -todo

 <img src="waveform.gif">